krsnvijay/face-mask-detector-cnn/README.md

 - Run each cell of the notebook on colab one after the other
 - There is an option to run all cells at once in google colab, to do that go to `Runtime -> Run all (Ctrl +F9)`
 - Each cell is annotated with description of what the cell does
+- For subsequent runs don't run the cell `Loading the dataset` as all the images would have been downloaded in your first run.

 ## Training the model